MrBananaHuman/MorrisWaterMazeSimulator/README.md

 # MorrisWaterMazeSimulator
- Morris water maze simulator for reinforcement learning You should run 'server.py' first.
+ Morris water maze simulator for reinforcement learning.
+You should run 'server.py' first.